Water Treatments | Pond & Lake Clarifiers

 Phosclear, alum lake treatment

 Every lake or pond is unique.
-If the water is clear, with little submerged weed growth, we’d call it “clean” and its primary productivity would be low.
+If the water is clear, with minimal submerged weed growth, we’d call it “clean” and its primary productivity would be low.
 You might think of it as starving for plant nutrients.
 If the water is turbid, due to planktonic algae, its productivity would be high.
 This would be considered bad if you wanted to swim in it.
 It could be considered good if you were using it for aquaculture.

 If you want to have clear water, you must reduce the productivity.
 In short, you need to withhold nutrients that feed the algae.
 Phosphorus is typically the nutrient that can increase plant and algae growth in freshwater lakes.
 To reduce the phosphorus level is to reduce the plant and algae growth, resulting in clear water.
 Phosphorus, nitrogen and other nutrients enter the lake from four sources: